nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Harle - EagleEye Lynx
 - Lynx - 3 / 3
-- If Lynx 33 Strength
+- If Lynx has 33 Strength
   - Harle - 2 / 2 / 2
   - Lynx - 3 / 3
+- If Lynx has 32 Strength
+  - Harle - 2 / 2
+  - Lynx - 1 / 3 - GlideHook
 - Else
-  - Harle - Get to Level 5 - AeroBlaster
+  - Harle - Get to Level 6 - AeroBlaster
   - Lynx - 3 / 3

 Drops: